jakob-bagterp/colorist-for-python/docs/user-guide/effects-and-styling.md

     - Tutorial
 ---

-# Text Effects and Other Styles
+# Text Effects and Styling
 ## Full Text Functions
 ### Examples
 In addition to colors, Colorist can also add effects when you print text in the terminal.
 How to print a full line of text with effects: